photo credit: Noah Devereaux

 But best of all, Karasu will actually surprise you.
-My favorite drink here has bourbon, cold brew, and “creme de banana” in it, three words that when put together make my throat want to close up.
-But you know what?
-It tastes like the best old fashioned I’ve ever had and not even a little bit like an allergic reaction to breakfast.
+One of the best drinks we ever had here included bourbon, cold brew, and Crème de Banana—and tasted not even a little bit like an allergic reaction to breakfast.
 That’s the kind of trick we’ll always be impressed with.

 The thing to order at Karasu - fried chicken with a ponzu sauce and some sort of aioli.
 It goes very well with a cocktail, or with a side of more fried chicken.